alders/mythtv-stream-hls-dash/README.md

 [^17]: All can be combined with `ABR`, `Cut commercials` and `subtitles`
     selection.

-[^18]: Currently only one audio rendition is supported.
-The stream used
+[^18]: The stream used for this test was manually created for testing
-    for this test was manually created for testing purposes.
+    purposes.
+In the current version of the scripts all audio rendition are automatically created and shown in the UI.

 [^19]: One minute of playback.